gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Fixing an error in the plugins_url name.
+Adding the folder name in a troubleshooting hint.
 The CSS and images are located fine now.

 == Upgrade Notice ==

-= 3.43 =
+= 3.44 =

-Fixing an error in the plugins_url name.
-The CSS and images are located fine now.
+Adding the folder name in a troubleshooting hint.

 == Screenshots ==